ensemble-performance

 Concert Band / Wind Orchestra

-Here, the euphonium blends with a larger palette of woodwinds and percussion.
-Your tone should be warm and round to complement the saxophones and clarinets.
-Tuning with flutes and oboes in exposed chords is critical.
-Beware of covering the bassoon or alto clarinet parts in harmony passages.
+In a concert band or wind orchestra, the euphonium blends with a larger palette of woodwinds and percussion.
+Your tone should be warm and round, with a darker edge that complements the saxophones, bassoons, and clarinets.
+Tuning with flutes and oboes in exposed chords is critical in this setting—the euphonium often provides the lower third or fifth in woodwind-based harmonies.
+Be careful not to cover the bassoon or alto clarinet parts in passages where your lines double or intertwine.
+Listen across the ensemble, not just within the brass section.

 Orchestra

-Though less common, some orchestral literature uses euphonium (e.g., Mahler, Holst).
-Adopt a darker, more covered tone to blend with the string section.
-Play slightly behind the beat when following a conductor who works with strings.
-Listen to the lower strings for intonation references.
+Though less common, orchestral literature that uses euphonium (such as works by Mahler, Holst, Janáček, and Ravel) requires a darker, more covered tone that blends with the string section.
+Play slightly behind the beat when following a conductor who works with strings—the string section naturally breathes and articulates differently from brass.
+Listen to the lower strings (cellos and double basses) for intonation references, and match your vibrato speed and width to the string style.
+A more restrained approach to vibrato usually serves orchestral music best.

 Inclusive Listening and Musical Sensitivity

 Great ensemble players are always listening to others, not just themselves.
-Train yourself to hear the next instrument’s line while playing your own.
-In polyphonic passages, choose which voice to support based on the conductor’s emphasis.
-If you have the countermelody, balance it against the main theme without overpowering.
-Use earplugs in loud settings to protect your hearing while still being able to hear the blend—but remove them during softer sections to stay sensitive.
+Train yourself to hear the next instrument's line while you are playing your own part.
+In polyphonic passages, choose which supporting voice to bring out based on the conductor's emphasis and the musical context.
+If you have the countermelody, balance it against the main theme without overpowering it—think of your line as a conversation partner, not a competitor.
+Use high-fidelity earplugs in loud settings to protect your hearing while still being able to perceive the ensemble blend, but remove them during softer sections to stay fully sensitive to the room's natural resonance.

 For more inspiration on euphonium ensemble playing, explore performances and articles on Philharmonie Luxembourg's euphonium resources and the Band World Magazine.